 Located in Gombak Selangor, just north of Kuala Lumpur, the Batu Caves complex is an iconic and popular tourist attraction and one of Malaysia’s national treasures.
+Are the Batu Caves worth the visit?
+Read on to find out everything you need to know about visiting including opening hours, best time to visit, how to get here, dress code, entrance fee, how long to spend and other important points worth knowing.

 Rising precipitously, hundreds of metres above the ground, the complex is essentially a series of caves and cave temples discovered within a massive limestone hill.
 The limestone formations are thought to be over around 400 million years old.